tylertitsworth/5th-age-srd/GM-Rules/Treasure.md

 ## Gold Piece Rewards

-The table below lists the highest amount of gold pieces you should consider awarding to each character in the course of an adventuring day.
+The table below lists the highest amount of gold pieces you should consider awarding to each character in the course of an adventuring full recovery.
 Rewarding less gold is fine.

 ---